-A Public Trustee is the go-to body for anyone who doesn’t have family or friends who has the capacity, or interest, to engage their estate administration in death.
+A Public Trustee is the go-to body for anyone who doesn’t have family or friends who have the capacity, or interest, to engage their estate administration in death.

 This role ensures that regardless of circumstances or estate organisation, everyone has someone responsible to manage their financial affairs and ensure loved ones receive their share of the remaining assets.

-A Public Trustees can hold onto your money, pay your bills and handle any financial decisions with enduring powers if you are lost capacity.
+A Public Trustee can hold onto your money, pay your bills and handle any financial decisions with enduring powers if you have lost capacity.
 This service can be relevant for the elderly, or people with a disability, brain injury or dementia diagnosis.

 While Public Trustees were established by the government to provide this essential estate administration service, they operate under a commercial model.
 This means they receive their income via client fees, or via commissions and fees from administering deceased estates or trusts.

 There is no blanket fee for services provided by Public Trustees in Australia because each operates independently in their state or territory.